How to make Bermuda Hot Cross Buns

 Troubleshooting tips

 No matter how experienced you are bread is unpredictable.
 Factors like the weather, temperature changes, yeast and flour all play a major part in the end result.
+I am 3 years in and I still have mishaps so don’t get discouraged!

 Here are a few things to look out for: